911: Devil Fish

 “A voice full of hate.”
 Oh, Bob Dornan.

-Bob Dornan was an ultraconservative congressman from SoCal known for his offensive statements, name-calling, and threats.
+Bob Dornan was an ultraconservative congressman from Southern California known for his offensive statements, name-calling, and threats.
 From the Amazing Colossal Episode Guide: “[Dornan] enjoys a reputation for combining the political skills of Senator Joe McCarthy, Benito Mussolini, and Satan.”
 He starred in Show 612, The Starfighters.

 “Maybe it was too high or too low a frequency.”
 Kenneth.